2020 was not the best year for everyone, but I prefer to focus on the new opportunities it brought for a nomadic lifestyle!

 Heading back toward Michigan, we decided to stop at Cowpens National Battlefield.
 Cowpens is significant because it’s the spot where Banastre Tarleton’s forces were annihilated by Daniel Morgan in a double envelopment.
 It was a very clever trap and turned the tide in South Carolina, during the Revolutionary War.

 After Cowpens, we headed back to District 6, aka Michigan.
 That gave me a chance to do what I needed before heading to the Upper Penisula, to camp with friends for a few days (thanks for the parking spot, Bob!).
+The rest of the year was a blur… Houghton/Hancock, MI

 Badlands National Park, SD